-Head of Terminal Operations at Birmingham International Airport
+Head of Capacity & Performance at Birmingham International Airport

 “We had very high expectations prior to the introduction of the system, and I am very happy to say that the outcome has proved very successful.
 The system has capabilities of further enhancements which will provide other long-term solutions in the future.”

 Operations Director at Bristol Airport

 “With BlipTrack we can keep our passengers fully informed 24/7 – both in the airport terminal and online – about what to expect at the security process.
 At peak times, over 3,000 passengers an hour travel through security, and our aim is to make that experience as smooth as possible whilst ensuring safety – BlipTrack helps us do that.”

 Chief Operating Officer at Edinburgh Airport

 “BlipTrack has helped identify time periods where passenger wait times exceed 10 minutes, thereby allowing us to assess schedule deficiencies and taxi dispatches.
 The data has greatly helped improve the customer experience by providing us the ability to schedule taxis to be available when needed.”